jmuehlig/perf-cpp/docs/sampling.md

 sampler.trigger("cycles", perf::Precision::RequestZeroSkid, perf::Period{50000U});
 ```

-If you do not set any precision level through the `.trigger()` interface, you can control the *default* period of frequency through the sample config:
+If you do not set any precision level through the `.trigger()` interface, you can control the *default* period or frequency through the sample config:

 ```cpp
 auto sample_config = perf::SampleConfig{};